 Primarily space efficiency.
 We had noted that many CNC machines use the rails in the vertical orientation and we wanted to make the RailCore as space efficient as possible.
 The standalone Y rail is vertical to make the Y carriage more compact and to align the stiffest portion of the rail with the highest load.

 Q: Why didn’t you make it Bowden?
 Doesn’t that defeat the entire purpose of CoreXY?

 We’ve tested with Bowden and direct configurations at our normal printing speeds (~60-100mm/s), and found no difference in print quality.
 We felt that for most purposes, the direct extruder was a less troublesome solution.

 That said, if you prefer a Bowden configuration, we made it simple to switch - it takes about five minutes to remove the extruder from the carriage, bolt it to the chassis, and move the filament guide tube to the “Bowden” position.

 Q: Can I make an (insert giant size here) version?

 Short A: yes, it’s open, download files and go crazy!

 Long A: Probably not.
-To maintain the same performance and precision as you scale up becomes progressively more expensive per cc of build volume.
+To maintain the same performance and precision as you scale up becomes progressively more expensive per cc of build volume (if you maintain the same speed and precision).
 FEA in F360 suggests to me that building a 500^3 printer will be a significant engineering challenge, and much more expensive.
 CoreXY has long belts already - scaling up means either much wider belts - with the much higher tensions that entails - or abandoning the corexy mechanism.